The numbers are astonishing.

 1 — the number of people who had the idea to start it all, and remain a driving force in the organization more than two decades later

-That person is Glenn Lubeznik, founder and chairman emeritus of the Kids & Clays Foundation, which combines Lubeznik’s career as an owner/operator of McDonald’s franchises, his hobby of shooting and his passion for the Ronald McDonald Houses, which provide support and care for sick children and their families in cities worldwide.
+That person is Glenn Lubeznik, founder and chairman emeritus of the Kids & Clays Foundation, which combines Lubeznik’s career as an owner/operator of McDonald’s franchises, his hobby of shooting and his passion for the Chapters, which provide support and care for sick children and their families in cities worldwide.

-“We’re able to provide financial support to Ronald McDonald Houses to make it possible for families to be close to their children at the worst time of their lives,” said Lubeznik, 68.
+“We’re able to provide financial support to participating local Chapters to make it possible for families to be close to their children at the worst time of their lives,” said Lubeznik, 68.

 The story — one of vision, dedication and persistence, as well as of the most inspiring in sporting clays — began modestly, almost by chance.